stridecolossus/jove-blog/blog/part-3-cube/render-loop.md

 }
 ```

-Note that the fence is only reset _after_ the acquire step which may fail with a `SwapchainInvalidated` exception, preventing a potential deadlock scenario.
+Note that the fence is only reset _after_ the acquire step which may fail with an `Invalidated` exception, preventing a potential deadlock scenario.

 The presentation step is factored out similarly: